-Form Description Prescribed time Fees payable

-No.

-Form 1 Application for registration of Within 6 months Rs.1000/-

-design/Application under from date of earliest

-reciprocal arrangement. filing in

-the country(s) under Paris Convention, WTO

-Form 2 Claim to proceed as an applicant Within 6 months Rs.500/-

-or joint applicant. from the date of
+Form No. Description Prescribed time Fees payable Form 1 Application for registration of design/Application under Within 6 months from date of earliest filing in Rs.1000/- reciprocal arrangement. the country(s) under Paris Convention, WTO Form 2 Claim to proceed as an applicant or joint applicant.
+Within 6 months from the date of execution of assignment Rs.500/- instrument.
+Further extension of 6

-execution of

-assignment

-instrument.
-Further

-extension of 6

-months available.

-Form 3 Application to extend copyright Before the expiry of Rs.2000/-

-initial period of 10

-years